pomponchik/suby/README.md

 By default, `suby` raises exceptions in three cases:

 1. If the command you are calling ended with a return code not equal to `0`.
-In this case, you will see an exception `suby.errors.RunningCommandError`:
+In this case, you will see an exception `suby.RunningCommandError`:

 ```python
 import suby